kazewong/jim/docs/tutorials/prior_system.md

 ### Bound-to-unbound Transformations
 In general, we want the sampler to sample in an unconstrained parameter space, in which the set of parameters $z$ are well-defined over the entire real space.
 This prevents the samples from crossing into regions of the parameter space where the value is not well-defined.

-However, the parameterization that we use to define the priors, $θ_prior$, often contain parameters with hard bounds.
+However, the parameterization that we use to define the priors, $\theta_{prior}$, often contain parameters with hard bounds.
 Therefore, we need a bound-to-unbound transformation to map the bounded parameters into an unbounded representation.
 In a nutshell, bound-to-unbound transformation in Jim utilize the logit function to map real numbers from $(0, 1)$ to real numbers in $(-\infty, +\infty)$.
 The logit function is given by:

 $$
 logit(\theta) = \ln{\frac{\theta}{1-\theta}}